zohaibshahzadTO/RegexWalkthrough/README.md

 # Backslashes in Java

 The backslash is an escape character in Java strings.
 That means the backslash has a predefined meaning in Java.
 You have to use double backslash to define a single backslash.
 If you want to define \w, then you must be using \\w in your regex.
 If you want to use backslash as a literal, you have to type \\\\ as \ is also an escape character in regular expressions.

+--

+# Redefined methods on String for processing regular expressions

+Strings in Java have built-in support for regex.
+Strings have 4 built-in methods for regex, i.e., matches(), split(), replaceAll(), replaceFirst() methods.
+The replace() method does not support regex.
+These methods are not optimized for performance.
+Later on in this ReadME, we'll delve into classes that are optimized for performance.

+In the exampleTwo.java file, we'll create an example class to illustrate those methods.
+See exampleTwo.java in the repository.

+# Another Example

+The following class give several examples for the usage of regex with strings.
+See exampleThree.java.